Work in video and online game creation, television, film and music production - 2021/2022

 Taking an audio concept and turning it into something real and powerful is a rewarding, in-demand and valued career.
 It's also a unique skill and passion that you will bring to Fanshawe's Audio Post-Production program.

 From the pre-production phase to the intensity of in-studio creations, you'll receive world-class training and specialized skills in all aspects of the creative and technical process of post-production.
-You'll study digital audio, digital video and multimedia fields.
-You'll learn from experts in audio post production, and receive hands-on training with advanced post production audio equipment.
-A lot of your time will be spent in a state-of-the-art post production studio where you'll complete projects independently, and in collaboration with other talented students.
-You'll study surround sound design and mixing, field recording, ADR, Foley, live sound, and game sound techniques.
+You'll study digital audio, digital video and multimedia theory and receive hands-on training with advanced equipment.
+Much of your time will be spent in a state-of-the-art post production studio where you'll complete projects independently and in collaboration with other students.
+You'll study surround sound design and mixing, field recording, ADR, Foley and game sound techniques.

-You'll also leave the program with a dynamic, diverse and professional-quality portfolio linked to industry standards to show your future employers and to successfully enter your field of choice.
+Graduate with a dynamic, diverse and professional portfolio to successfully enter the industry.
 Career options in post-production are as diverse as your skills.
-Work in video and online game creation, in television, film and music production.

 An equivalent qualification from another institution as judged by the College

 Professional background and experience as judged by the College to be equivalent to the above

 English Language Requirements

 Applicants whose first language is not English will be required to demonstrate proficiency in English by one of the following methods:

 - A Grade 12 College Stream or University Stream English credit from an Ontario Secondary School, or equivalent, depending on the program's Admission Requirements

 - Test of English as a Foreign Language (TOEFL) test with a minimum score of 88 for the Internet-based test (iBT), with test results within the last two years